 Nobody, myself included, just wakes up one day and decides to throw in the towel.

-The young people who successfuly killed themselves were tortured in a most unrelenting manner.
+The young people who successfulLy killed themselves were tortured in a most unrelenting manner.
 Although young people have a great deal of resources apparently this is not enough and not enough changes have taken place regardless of what society would have us to believe.

 Even before I knew what gay or a sissy was, I was labeled as such.